sabrinamaral/DevInHouse_Projeto3/README.md

 # post 'users'
 endpoint: /api/user
-Endpoint to create user\'s information.
+Endpoint to create user's information.
 You must provide a JSON in the body with name and email in it.

 # patch 'users'
 endpoint: /api/user/:id
-Endpoint to update user\'s information.
+Endpoint to update user's information.
 You must provide a JSON in the body with name and email in it.

 # get 'users'
 endpoint: /api/user/:id
-Endpoint to fetch the user\'s information.
+Endpoint to fetch the user's information.

 TRANSACTIONS

 # post 'transactions'
 endpoint: /api/finance/:userID
-The endpoint post user\'s information by importing an excel worksheet.
+The endpoint post user's information by importing an excel worksheet.
 Must be provided a xls file with the columns: price, typeOfExpenses, date, name, in this exactly order.

 # get 'users'
 endpoint: /api/finance/:userID
-Endpoint to get the user\'s transactions and their total.
+Endpoint to get the user's transactions and their total.
 It is also possible to filter by the year and typeOfExpenses through query.

 # get 'users'
 endpoint: /api/finance/:userID/:entryID
 Endpoint to delete a transaction from a specific user.
-Must be provided the user\'s ID and the transaction\'s ID.
+Must be provided the user's ID and the transaction's ID.
 ```

 ## Languages